hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1323_sayings_and_utterances.md

 Bull, quoting Swami Vivekananda's unpublished statement toward the end of "Practical Vedanta — IV":*

-"A Jiva can never attain absolutely to Brahman until the whole of Mâyâ disappears.
+"A Jiva can never attain absolutely to Brahman until the whole of Māyā disappears.
 While there is still a Jiva left in Maya, there can be no soul absolutely free. . . .
 Vedantists are divided on this point." (*ND*
 4: 481)